BiswajitDeb/Spotify_Singer_album_detection/README.md

 # Song title & Artist recognition

 The program is built on the [Spotify Million song Dataset](https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs).
-User have to give a snippet of lyrics of a song (the song must be present in the dataset) and the program will give outputs with the Song's name and the Artist's name for the snippet.
+User have to give a snippet of lyrics (at least one line) of a song (the song must be present in the dataset) and the program will give outputs with the Song's name and the Artist's name for the snippet.